ElemelonWind/ElemelonWind/README.md

 <p>Just another cs nerd :)</p>

 ### Hi there 👋
 <p>My name is Cindy and I'm a current undergraduate student studying robotics and computer engineering.
-I'm currently conducting research under Professor YZ, developing swarm robotics algorithms for the Atombot research team.
-I also lead the development of flight systems software for MFly, an aerospace project team that competes in SUAS each year.
-In my free time, I enjoy reading, playing piano, and working out.
-This summer, I will be working at Google as a SWE intern on the YouTube team.
+At UMich, I lead the development and integration of avionics for MFly, an aerospace project team that competes in SUAS each year.
+In my free time, I enjoy reading, musical theater, and climbing.
 Feel free to reach out, or check out my projects and <a href="https://cwyang.dev">website</a>!</p>

 ### Tech & Tools
 ![](https://img.shields.io/badge/OS-Windows-informational?style=flat&logo=Windows&logoColor=white&color=blue)